 Sweden has been performing evaluations since the 1980s.
-UHR (ENIC-NARIC Sweden) and its predecessors have built up a large library of reference material from previous cases.
+UHR (ENIC-NARIC Sweden) has a large library of reference material from previous cases.
 We also cooperate with offices that have similar tasks in many different countries.

 UHR (ENIC-NARIC Sweden) uses a number of criteria during the evaluation, which is the basis for recognising a foreign qualification.
 The most important criteria are:

 - the purpose of the qualification (for example if it is vocational or academic)

 - its level or place in the foreign education system (for example whether it provides admission to higher education or is at university level)

 - the scope of the qualification (how long you have studied)

 - whether it is significantly different from a Swedish qualification.

 In the statement, we describe the foreign qualification: where you studied, what degree you have, how long you studied, and compare it to a Swedish qualification.

 Our work with evaluating and recognising foreign qualifications is based on the Lisbon Recognition Convention.
 The Lisbon Recognition Convention means that the ratifying countries must recognise each other’s qualifications, unless there is a substantial difference between the foreign qualification for which recognition is sought and the corresponding qualification in the host country.